socket-es/socket-apache/README.md

     apache_confs_disabled:
       - serve-cgi-bin

-List of Apache configs enabled or disabled by default.
+List of Apache configs enabled or disabled by default only one is posible.

     apache_mpm_module:
       - prefork